ADGEfficiency/dotfiles/README.md

 $ bash setup-dotfiles.sh
 ```

-Setup an Ubuntu machine, just how I like it (this will also run the dotfiles setup):
+Setup an Ubuntu machine how I like it (this will also run the dotfiles setup):

 ```bash
 $ cd ubuntu; bash main.sh